 Plant Variety Rights (PVR) are a form of intellectual property.
 As a result, upholding or enforcing these rights are solely the responsibility of the Rights holder.
 The management of protected varieties varies greatly depending on the plant species and the objective and approach of the Rights holder.

-The Plant Variety Rights Act 1987 (The Act)
+The Plant Variety Rights Act

-The grant of rights gives the owner of the variety the exclusive right to produce for sale and sell propagating material of the variety.
+Under the Plant Variety Rights Act 1987, the grant of rights gives the owner of the variety the exclusive right to produce for sale and sell propagating material of the variety.
 In addition, if the variety is a vegetatively propagated fruit-producing, ornamental or vegetable-producing plant, the owner has the exclusive right to propagate the variety for the commercial production of fruit, flowers, or other products from the variety.

 - Creating a hybrid or new variety from the protected variety (so long as this does not require repeated use of the protected variety); or

-Requesting PVRO opinion and technical assistance
+Requesting PVR Office opinion and technical assistance

-If the action concerns variety identification or distinguishing between varieties, the Office can make available variety descriptions and other descriptive information such as photographs to assist the parties.
-The Office can also, on the payment of our normal fees, carry our growing trials and other plant-to-plant comparisons.
+If the action concerns variety identification or distinguishing between varieties, the PVR Office can make available variety descriptions and other descriptive information such as photographs to assist the parties.
+The PVR Office can also, on the payment of our normal fees, carry out growing trials and other plant-to-plant comparisons.
 The result of any trial, including a summary of our observations and recordings, will be provided to all parties, but the results will not state any definitive conclusions.

 In addition, the PVR Office will comment on specific cases, but only with the understanding that what we say is available to all parties without further comment, question or amendment, and that it has no binding status.
 We would normally expect any requests for assistance to be made with the agreement of all parties to the dispute.

 In order to preserve the independence of the PVR Office, we may refuse to provide advice where that is not the case.